Christian Arroyo Player Props: Red Sox vs. Giants

 Christian Arroyo At The Plate

-- Arroyo has 15 doubles, three home runs and seven walks while batting .247.
+- Arroyo is batting .243 with 15 doubles, three home runs and seven walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.